chalmerj/introcs-lecture-notes/devel/rst/lab-edit-compile-run.rst

 6. Now we are going to learn how to compile this program.
 For this, you will need to open a shell.
 On Linux and OS X, the shell is opened by launching Terminal.
-On Windows, a shortcut is created for accessing a command line.
-Here's how you find it:
+On Windows, open a Mono Command Prompt, as discussed above (or use one you left open).
+Again to find it:

     -  OS X: Applications -> Terminal (double click it)
     -  Linux: Applications -> Terminal